JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-14-sightseeing.md

 ![pretty-coral](/images/pretty-coral.JPG#vert)

-*I love to see healthy coral reef*
+*It's so nice to see healthy coral reef*

 Eventually we returned to the skiff and headed back to catch the sunset.
 On the way, we ventured around the backside of the smaller of the two Rocky Dundas islands and noticed an osprey perched high on the rocks.
 We moved in closer for a better look and noticed a huge nest beside it and a single chick peeking out.